Karodpathi: Music

-Music by Abhiman Roy.
+Music by Abhimann Roy.
 Komal sang a song in the film.

 Reception

-Critical response

 Shyam Prasad S of Bangalore Mirror scored the film at 3 out of 5 stars and says "Karodpathi was delayed to change the plot but not much seems to have been changed.
 Another Kannada film, Dasavala also had a similar plot.
 All these films can be traced back to the 1996 Brazilian film Segredos em Família in which a lonely rich man hires actors to act as his family members on his birthday".The Times of India scored the film at 3 out of 5 stars and wrote "Komal has done a wonderful job, especially in the sentimental sequences.
 Guruprasad shines in dialogue delivery.
 Meera Nandan is okay.
 Abhiman Roy’s music is a highlight.
 Selva’s cinematography is good".
 Sify wrote "Music by Abhiman Roy which has gone viral is the only gluing part of the movie.
 Director C Ramesh needs to do his homework before he gets his hand on other project for the betterment Kannada films".